CHOOSE THE DATE OF JOURNEY AND BOOK YOUR TICKET

 The travel from the sunny city of Ica to the traditional and folkloric Puno takes about 18 hours, going through the distance of 624 mi (1004 km).
 The company Civa covers this route, with bus tickets from s/.
 100 to s/.
 140. The buses leave from the terminal located in Av.
 Lambayeque, close to the central area of Ica city, in the schedule from 5:30 p.m. to 5:45 p.m.
 In the destination city, Puno, the buses will arrive to the Terminal Terrestre located in the areas close to the shore of the Titicaca lake.
 The climate of Puno is characterized for being very chilly and dry, even if there is sunshine during the day.
 Our recommendation is to be prepared for the frozen nights with waterproof and warm clothes.

-Why book Ica to Puno bus with redBus?
+Why book a Ica to Puno bus with redBus?

-You can also avail time-to-time redBus offers while booking online bus tickets from Ica to Puno.
-Follow simple, fast and secure bus booking procedure.
-This helps to create a joyful road travel experience!
+You can also time-to-time redBus offers while booking your bus tickets online from Ica to Puno.
+Follow a simple, fast and secure bus booking procedure.
+This helps save time and also helps to create a joyful travel experience!

 In the Ica territory flowered 2 of the most important cultures that lived in this part of the continent.
 The Paracas culture (600 B. C. - 100 A.D.) and the Naza culture (100 A.D. - 800 A.D.) were the first civilizations of Ica, followed by the Chincha culture (800 A.D. - 1476 A.D.), but there are not many registers of the last one.
 With the expansion of the Incan Empire, the end of the Chincha culture would arrive, consolidating as new power of the territory of Ica until the arrival of the Spanish and the subsequent conquest.
 After the foundation by the Spanish, Ica would become a commercial region, characterized by its textile and winemaking industries, which saw its origin in 1540, when Nicolás de Ribera el Viejo produced the first eau-de-vie with the Ica raisins.